maklja/issue-tracker/README.md

 Commands will install client dependencies and run dev server on port 3000.
 Dev server will proxy all request from client applcation to back-end server on port 4000.

-Access application using user http://localhost:3000/.
+Access application using URL http://localhost:3000/.

 Running application in production mode is not implemented.